 Colleagues were identified as a major source of support in the workplace, followed by managers.
 However, some organisations were not perceived to be supportive by their staff, with 57 of them feeling unsupported or unsure.
 Additionally, 70 respondents felt their workload had increased over the past year, and 59 reported that this increased workload had negatively impacted their wellbeing.

-A practice manager in primary care was quoted to say "I am fortunate to be in a practice where we support each other in stressful times."
+"I am fortunate to be in a practice where we support each other in stressful times."